dgarnitz/vectorflow/README.md

 source env_scrips/env_vars.sh
 python clients/standard_upload_client.py
 ```

+To upload multiple files at once, use the `clients/streaming_upload_client.py`

 Below is a more detailed description of how to manually set up and configure the system.
 Please note that the `setup` script will not create a development environment on your machine, it only sets up and runs the docker-compose.
 We do not advise using VectorFlow on Windows.